Wide Range Intelligence Test: Method

 The WRIT begins with a visual subtest involving matrices.
 These are followed by verbal analogies, visual diamonds, and a vocabulary test.
 Specific administration and starting points are determined by age range.

 Matrices

 In the first portion of the test, examinees are given a limited amount of time to select an image that satisfies a relationship in a series of images.
 Matrices are typically a series of shapes with implied relationships in shape, shading, or transformation.
 This subtest is nonverbal and is completed on an easel.

 Verbal Analogies

-This test is administrated verbally.
+This test is administered verbally.
 The examiner provides a statement such as "A cat to a kitten is a dog to a ___."
 The examinee is asked to complete this statement.
 Verbal analogies are used to determine verbal, crystallized intelligence and demonstrate an understanding of oral language.
 There is no visual element to this subtest, and pronunciation guides are not provided for the administrator.